Peggy Cooper Cafritz: Other Positions and Accomplishments

-In the 1970s she was the youngest fellow of Woodrow Wilson International Center for Scholars.
+In the 1970s, she was the youngest fellow of Woodrow Wilson International Center for Scholars.

 Cafritz was DC school board president from 2000 to 2006.

 Personal life

 In Cafritz's 2018 book, she called her professional life “spectacularly lucky” but her emotional life “tumultuous, sometimes tortured.”
 The comfort she received from art, she wrote, is one of the things that drove her art collecting, along with its social and cultural impact.

 In 1981, after living together for eight years, Cafritz married multimillionaire real estate executive Conrad Cafritz, son of the real estate developer and philanthropist Morris Cafritz.
 She was Catholic and he was Jewish.
 Together they had three children, the first of whom was born after the assistance of in vitro fertilization, made necessary by Cafritz's endometriosis.
 They adopted two other children.
 The couple divorced in 1998; in the divorce documents, Peggy said her husband had cheated on her and had contempt for her friends and family who were black.

+Her oldest brother J. Gary Cooper, served as United States Ambassador to Jamaica, her brother, Algernon J. Cooper Jr., was elected the first Black mayor of Prichard, Alabama, one of the first Black mayors in the modern era, and her younger brother, Mario Cooper (1954-2015), was an AIDS activist and Democratic Party political strategist.

-Cafritz had many mentees, unofficial foster children, and several godchildren, including Susan Rice and her brother, John.
+Cafritz had many mentees, unofficial foster children, and several godchildren, including Susan Rice and her brother, John Rice.

-Cafritz was a prominent figure in the Washington, D.C. social scene, socializing with cultural and political figures including Quincy Jones, Gloria Steinem, Bill Clinton, Vernon Jordan, and Alma Powell.
+Cafritz was a prominent figure in the Washington, D.C., social scene, socializing with cultural and political figures including Quincy Jones, Gloria Steinem, Bill Clinton, Vernon Jordan, and Alma Powell.

-Her brother, Algernon J. Cooper, Jr, served as the first Black mayor of Prichard, Alabama, and was one of the first Black mayors in the modern era.

 Death

-Cafritz died in Washington, D.C. on February 18, 2018, from complications from pneumonia after a period of declining health.
+Cafritz died in Washington, D.C., on February 18, 2018, from complications from pneumonia after a period of declining health.